-This adorable Mid-Century Modern ranch front room was a joy to work with and enhance without spoiling the original intent of the time period.
+This adorable Mid-Century Modern ranch front room in Denver was a joy to work with and enhance without spoiling the original intent of the time period.
 The clients complained that the room was dark and cold so our goal was to add light and heat.
 Since it was built on a slab and with no insulation, we had some specific problems.
 The room had been added-on by a past owner and the work wasn’t done particularly well but because of budget constraints, we wanted to preserve as much as possible.

 The clients wanted more light, storage and heat.
 They also wanted bookcases if possible so we set about to see what we could do.
 First, after field measuring and drawing the house to scale in CAD, we began the design process.
 Since there were already a couple of rows of glass block on the east side of the room, a 3 block row was added to the south wall.
 Then a large slider was enclosed—also on the south side.
 To bring even more light in, we added a row of awning windows under the existing stationary windows and made sure the new ones lined up exactly with the originals.
 It was really important to us that the architecture look like it was original to the house.